gmx-io/gmx-synthetics/README.md

 Store contracts such as OrderStore, PositionStore store specific structs, while DataStore stores general data required by the system.

 EnumberableSets are used to allow order lists and position lists to be easily queried by interfaces or keepers, this is used over indexers as there may be a lag for indexers to sync the latest block.
 Having the lists stored directly in the contract also helps to ensure that accurate data can be retrieved and verified when needed.

+# Technical Overview

+This section provides a more detailed technical description of the contracts.

+## Exchange Contracts

+- Router: approve token spending using this contract
+- ExchangeRouter: create requests for deposits, withdrawals, orders, tokens are transferred using the Router
+- /exchange contracts: execute user requests

+## Markets

+Markets are created using `MarketFactory.createMarket`, this creates a MarketToken and stores a Market.Props struct in the MarketStore.

+The MarketToken is used to keep track of liquidity providers share of the market pool and to store the tokens for each market.

+At any point in time, the price of a MarketToken is `(worth of market pool) / (MarketToken.totalSupply())`, the function `MarketUtils.getMarketTokenPrice` can be used to retrieve this value.

+The worth of the market pool is the sum of

+- worth of all tokens deposited into the pool
+- total pending PnL of all open long / short positions

+## Deposits

+Deposits add liquidity to the market's pool and mint MarketTokens to the depositor.

+Requests for deposits are created by calling ExchangeRouter.createDeposit, specifying the market to deposit into as well as the amount of long or short tokens to deposit.

+Deposit requests are executed using DepositHandler.executeDeposit, if the deposit was created at block `n`, it should be executed with the oracle prices at block `n`.